yunuskorkmaz/docs.tr-tr/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-    `ListPersistedWorkflows` kalıcı iş akışı örnekleri için örnek deposunu sorgular ve örnek kimliklerini `cboInstanceId` Birleşik giriş kutusuna ekler.
+    `ListPersistedWorkflows` queries the instance store for persisted workflow instances, and adds the instance ids to the `cboInstanceId` combo box.

-10. Aşağıdaki `UpdateStatus` yöntemini ve ilgili temsilciyi form sınıfına ekleyin.
-Bu yöntem, form üzerindeki durum penceresini Şu anda çalışan iş akışının durumuyla güncelleştirir.
+10. Add the following `UpdateStatus` method and corresponding delegate to the form class.
+This method updates the status window on the form with the status of the currently running workflow.

     ```vb
     Private Delegate Sub UpdateStatusDelegate(msg As String)
     Public Sub UpdateStatus(msg As String)
-        'We may be on a different thread so we need to 'make this call using BeginInvoke.
+        ' We may be on a different thread so we need to ' make this call using BeginInvoke.
         If InvokeRequired Then
             BeginInvoke(New UpdateStatusDelegate(AddressOf UpdateStatus), msg)
         Else